Analysing Network Traffic

 Upon analysing the traffic captured, there was several interesting HTTP packets to look at.

-Then, it makes a POST request to upload something to /joinsystem directory.
+Then, it makes a POST request to upload something to /joinsystem

 Download all HTTP object to analyse it further.